Hinzelmann: Popular culture

 Hinzelmann appears in the Neil Gaiman novel American Gods, where he protects the town of Lakeside, Wisconsin from economic trouble: in return he enjoys the annual sacrifice of a town's child (though residents remain unaware of the matter).
 His fictional history describes him as being a god to a tribe of nomads living in the Black Forest before its invasion by the Romans.
 For the third season of the American Gods television series, the deity was adapted as Ann-Marie Hinzelmann, the local busybody and shop owner portrayed by Julia Sweeney.

-Hinzelmann is the primary antagonist of the short piece "A Late Symmer Night's Battle" by Laura Frankos, printed in Turn the Other Chick (ed.
+Hinzelmann is the primary antagonist of the short piece "A Late Summer Night's Battle" by Laura Frankos, printed in Turn the Other Chick (ed.
 Esther Friesner, Baen Books, 2004).
 He leads an army of kobolds to invade the English fairy kingdom of Oberon and Titania, sometime after the events of A Midsummer Night's Dream.